E-Mensah/rn-assignment7-11293368/README.md

 <br>

 ## Design choices:
 For this particular project,  I didn't really make use of many custom components but rather mainly worked in the same file and also made use of in-line styling.
 So for the HomeScreen, I did all the creating and styling in the HomePage.js file then rendered it in the App.js file.
-And for the CartScreen i worked in two files namely the CheckOutPage.js ( for the page's styling and components and also renders the CheckOutComponent.js file ) and CheckOutComponent.js files ( I mainly created the component for the products to be rendered here with their styling ).Lastly for the product details screen, I worked with two files PDcomponent.js(displays the default texts with icon under the selected product.) and ProductDetailScreen.js( renders the PDcomponent and also contains the screen's layout and styling).
+And for the CartScreen i worked in two files namely the CheckOutPage.js ( for the page's styling and components and also renders the CheckOutComponent.js file ) and CheckOutComponent.js files ( I mainly created the component for the products to be rendered here with their styling ).
+Lastly for the product details screen, I worked with two files PDcomponent.js(displays the default texts with icon under the selected product.) and ProductDetailScreen.js( renders the PDcomponent and also contains the screen's layout and styling).
 <br>

 ### HomeScreen:
--  Topmost component: I created a menu icon image, Logo Image, TouchableOpacity components and wrapped it in a view component and applied the required styles to match the UI mockUp.
+-  Topmost section: I created a menu icon image, Logo Image, TouchableOpacity components and wrapped it in a view component and applied the required styles to match the UI mockUp.
 -  Second section: Made use of the Text component and also the Image and view components.
--  Main section: Firstly, I wrapped it in a scrollview component.
-Product details from the external API are displayed here, including image, name, description, and price, styled accordingly based on UI.The pairs function found in the file was created to enable rendering product items from its array in consecutive pairs of two.
+-  Main section: Firstly, I wrapped the whole section in a scrollview component.
+Product details from the external API are displayed here, including image, name, description, and price, styled accordingly based on UI.
+The pairs function found in the file was created to enable rendering product items from its array in consecutive pairs of two.
 Also the usage of pairs.map enables iterating through each pair of products being displayed.
 - Pressing or touching the plus embedded in circle icon image present for each product adds the specific product to the cart screen.
 - And also pressing or touching the texts below the product image directs you to the product details screen to view the product information.

 ### CartScreen:
-Here, I also divide the screen into sections but also made us of one custom component 'CheckOutComponent' which contains the data of the selected product on the home Screen.
+Here, I also divide the screen into sections but also made us of one custom component 'CheckOutComponent' which contains the data of the selected product on the home Screen to be added to be cart.
--  Topmost component: I created the logo image (redirects user to the home page) and also an image icon placed to it's right.
+-  Topmost section: I created the logo image (redirects user to the home page) and also an image icon placed to it's right.
 -  Next is the custom component 'CheckOutComponent' which has the information about the selected product added to the cart.
 -  The 'CheckOutComponent' also has a red circle with an embedded 'x' which created fucntionality for removing the particular product from the cart.
 -  The bottom section: created a checkout text with an image icon.
 Also on top of it is some text and the total of all items in the cart computed by a function.